theirix/parray_gin/README.md

     cp parray_gin--<version>.sql `<postgresql_install_dir>/bin/pg_config --sharedir`/extension

-Create an extension by running:
+To uninstall extension just remove files you copied before.

+### Creating extension in a database

+Extension must be previously installed to a PostgreSQL directory.

+Extension is created in a particular database (as superuser):

-    create extension parray_gin
+    create extension parray_gin;

-It creates all the functions and operators.
+It creates all the functions, operators and other stuff from extension.
 Note that you must restart a server if a previous library was already installed at the same place.
+In other words, always restart to be sure.

-To drop all functions use:
+To drop an extension use:

-    drop extension parray_gin cascade
+    drop extension parray_gin cascade;

-To uninstall extension just remove files you copied before.

 License information